 Home investors are a great choice if you find yourself in this situation.
 First, home investors buy as-is houses all the time.
 We’re not going to quibble with you over the state of the roof.
 We don’t expect you to fix it.

 Second, reputable home investors aren’t just reputable with consumers.
 They’re reputable with banks, too.
 Often, we are able to become your allies, negotiating with the bank to see the short sale through.
 We can also do this because we are typically offering cash for the sale.
 Short sales where lenders are relying on another buyer who is, in turn, going to use a lender tend to fall through.
 By contrast, bankers are happy to take the fast cash in most cases.

 Furthermore, we can even do these things when the foreclosure process is rather late in the game.
 We may become the eleventh-hour heroes who keep a foreclosure off your credit report, even if the auction is already scheduled.
 We can’t guarantee this, of course, but we’ve made it happen in the past.

 If your home investor is honest he would tell you to look into every option first, including refinancing, loan modification, payment plans or other deals.

 Home investors are the ones fixing your roof or replacing the AC.
 Most lived-in homes need work before they’re ready to sell or rent.
-We have to take that into account, absorb those costs, and continue to make a profit in order to remain in business.
+Take that into account.
+They’ll absorb those costs, and still need make a profit in order to remain in business.

-We can come to your rescue, but depending on the severity of your situation, you might not be able to escape with anything more than a clean credit report and your dignity.
+We can come to your rescue.
+Depending on the severity of your situation, you might not be able to escape with anything more than a clean credit report and your dignity.

 Research the investor’s reputation, then interview the investor relentlessly.
 Get answers to every question on your mind before accepting the offer.
 Good home investors will happily answer.